Modulating near-field thermal transfer through temporal drivings: a quantum many-body theory: Conclusion

 \section{Conclusion}

-We have developed a theoretical framework using the nonequilibrium Green's function method to investigate the near-field energy transport between two bodies in the presence of periodic temporal drivings.
+We have developed a theoretical framework using the nonequilibrium Green's function method to investigate the near-field energy transport between two bodies when subjected to periodic temporal drivings.
 The energy current has been derived from both electronic transport and Joule heating, and the equivalence between these two perspectives has been demonstrated.
-Our theoretical framework has been applied to the case of periodically driving the electronic reservoir, and the energy current has been expanded to the second order of the driving amplitude.
-The nonequilibrium state due to the external drivings is responsible for various effects including heat-transfer enhancement, heat-transfer suppression and radiative cooling.
-These have been demonstrated numerically in a system of Coulomb-coupled quantum dots.
-Our formalism can be extended to study more complex systems, such as the near-field thermal radiation between graphene sheets where the Fermi levels are dynamially modulated.
+In addition, we have expanded the energy current to the second order of the driving amplitude.
+The nonequilibrium state due to the external drivings is responsible for various effects including heat-transfer enhancement, heat-transfer suppression and cooling.
+These have been demonstrated numerically in a system of Coulomb-coupled quantum dots under $G_0W_0$ approximation.
+Our formalism can be extended to study more complex systems, such as the near-field energy transfer between two metallic plates where the electron densities are dynamially modulated.